Adeline, Countess of Cardigan and Lancastre

 Adeline Louisa Maria, Countess of Cardigan, Condessa de Lancastre (24 December 1824 – 25 May 1915) was the second wife of the English peer James Brudenell, 7th Earl of Cardigan, and later the wife of the Portuguese nobleman Dom António Manuel de Saldanha e Lancastre, 1st Count of Lancastre.
+After her marriage to the Earl of Cardigan in 1858, Queen Victoria refused to have her at court because Cardigan had left his first wife.

 She was the claimed author of scandalous memoirs, My Recollections, published in 1909, under the name Adeline Louisa Maria de Horsey Cardigan and Lancastre, though strictly speaking she was not allowed by the rules governing the British peerage to join her former and current titles together.
 Her book detailed events and people coupled with gossip concerning the establishment of Victorian England.
-After her marriage to the Earl of Cardigan in 1858, Queen Victoria had refused to have her at court because Cardigan had left his first wife.

 Early life

 Adeline was born near Berkeley Square, London, the first child and only daughter of Spencer Horsey Kilderbee and his wife, Lady Louisa Maria Judith (daughter of John Rous, 1st Earl of Stradbroke).
 From 1832, her father took the surname "de Horsey", after his mother's maiden name.
 Her younger brothers were Algernon Frederick Rous de Horsey and William Henry Beaumont de Horsey.
 She made her entry into society in 1842, and became engaged to Infante Carlos, Count of Montemolin, the Carlist claimant to the Spanish throne, in 1848.